 Scandals can be found in any group of Christians, sadly, but the reason that scandals among Pentecostals and Charismatics are even more significant is because they claim a special anointing of the Spirit of God.
 They claim double blessings and triple anointings and super Spirit baptisms.
 They claim to operate in the Spirit and flow in the Spirit and talk in the Spirit and prophesy in the Spirit and laugh in the Spirit and soak in the Spirit and even get drunk in the Spirit.
 They claim to have the “full gospel” and the “four square gospel” and to operate in the “five-fold ministry.”

 I know from personal experience that not all Pentecostals or Charismatics live scandalous lives.
 I was led to Christ in 1973 by an old-line Pentecostal who was a godly man, and I thank the Lord for the compassion he showed to this former “hippy” and the Biblical wisdom that he exercised in dealing with me.

-But from its inception at the turn of the 20th century the Pentecostal movement has been absolutely rife with moral and doctrinal scandals and ridiculous claims (e.g., Oral Roberts’ conversation with a 900-foot-tall Jesus).
+At the same time, from its inception at the turn of theg 20th century, the Pentecostal movement has been absolutely rife with moral and doctrinal scandals and ridiculous claims among its prominent leaders (e.g., Oral Roberts’ conversation with a 900-foot-tall Jesus).